foogaro/stream-write-behind/README.md

 Another option is the Redis Gears module, which enables users to inject custom code (C, JVM, Python and JavaScript) triggered by specific conditions.
 However, it still relies on keyspace notifications, inheriting Redis Pub/Sub fire and forget approach.

 For a more reliable and persistent solution, Redis Streams provide an ideal match.
 Redis Streams support event persistence, ensuring messages are not lost during temporary disconnects.
 They are also replayable, allowing consumers to reprocess events if necessary.
-By leveraging Redis Streams, this library ensures dependable, consistent data updates across systems, offering a robust alternative to traditional Pub/Sub notifications for applications that require durability and consistency in caching and data synchronization.
+By leveraging Redis Streams, this library ensures reliable, consistent data updates across systems, offering a robust alternative to traditional Pub/Sub notifications for applications that require durability and consistency in caching and data synchronization.

 # Disclaimer